AntaresSimulatorTeam/antares_craft/docs/developer.md

 ### integration testing

-To launch integration tests you'll need an AntaresWebDesktop instance on your local env (at least the v.2.17.3, **currently running in 2.17.5**).
+To launch integration tests you'll need an AntaresWebDesktop instance on your local env (since v0.2.0, use at least the **v.2.19.0**)
 To install it, download it from the last [Antares Web release](https://github.com/AntaresSimulatorTeam/AntaREST/releases) (inside the assets list).
 Then, unzip it at the root of this repository and rename the folder `AntaresWebDesktop`.